Micheline van Riemsdijk

-Marion Panizzon (University of Bern) and I served as guest editors for a special issue on multilevel governance in international migration for the Journal of Ethnic and Migration Studies (accepted February 2018).
-The contributors convened for an author workshop at the University of Bern in February 2017.
+Marion Panizzon (University of Bern) and I served as guest editors for a special issue on multilevel governance in international migration for the Journal of Ethnic and Migration Studies.
+Free copies are available here.

 Together with Dr. Qingfang Wang, I edited a book on Rethinking International Skilled Migration (Routledge 2017).
 It engages with the following questions: How have international skilled migratory flows been formed, sustained, and transformed over multiple spaces and scales?
 How have these processes affected cities and regions?
 And how have multiple stakeholders responded to these processes?
 The contributors to this book bring together perspectives from economic, social, urban, and population geography in order to address these questions from a myriad of angles.
 Empirical case studies from different regions illuminate the multiscaled processes of international skilled migration.
 In particular, the contributions rethink skilled migration theories and provide insights into: the experiences of highly skilled labor migrants and international students; issues related to transnational activities and return migration; and policy implications for both immigrant source and destination countries.
 It also charts a future research agenda for international skilled migration research.

 I previously led a project on the governance of international skilled migration and the involvement of stakeholders in migration policymaking.
 The project investigated the experiences of foreign-born engineers and information technology specialists in Oslo, Stavanger, and Kongsberg, and the socio-spatial strategies of stakeholders to influence migration policies at local, regional, and national scales.
 This research was funded by the National Science Foundation (Award #1155339, 160,000).

 I also conducted research on the place-making strategies of foreign-born nurses and IT specialists in Oslo, talent acquisition in IT companies in Bangalore, India, the politics surrounding the European Blue Card, and the transfer of professional qualifications in the European Union.
 Prospective students are encouraged to contact me at email@example.com